 Monthly Tech-Tip | No tracking!
 No ads! |

-This is G3948A, an iron red cone 6 glaze.
+This is G3948A, an iron red cone 6 reactive glaze (similar to several commercially available products).
 The reason for the variegated surface is the high fluidity of the melt.
 Adequate thickness is also important, enabling it to run downward to some extent.
-That means this is not actually over fired.
+That means this is not actually over-fired.
 Using it thus requires consideration of the running behavior, accommodating it in the shape of the ware on which it is used.
-Obviously, using this on the insides of pieces would result in pooling at the base, that would likely produce glaze compression, cracking the piece during cooling.
+Obviously, using this on the insides of pieces would result in pooling at the base, which would likely produce glaze compression, cracking the piece during cooling.
+Use on the outsides may require a catch glaze.

 Glossary |